MisuseofMana/dndItemGenerator/README.md

 #### Ver.
 0.2

 ## Features
-- Item Generator UI (Non-Functional)
+- Item Generator UI
 - Template Data

 ## Near Future
+- [ ] Integrate SQL with Express & SQL Server
+    - [ ] Or Firebase No SQL
+- [ ] VueX and possibly NUXT
 - [ ] Come up with 25 items for database
     - [ ] Come up with 25 more
 - [ ] Make filters work with fake backend